magento/merchdocs/src/catalog/category-product-rules.md

 : Automatically applies a sorting order to the list of category products.
 Options: None, Move low stock to top, Move low stock to bottom, Special price to top, Special price to bottom, Newest products first, Sort by color, Name: A - Z, Name: Z - A, SKU: Ascending, SKU: Descending, Price: High to Low, and Price: Low to High

 {:.bs-callout-info}
-If you have configurable products with child products, the parent product stock is calculated based on the combined total of child product stocks.
-For example,if you have configurable product _Proteus Fitness Jackshirt_  with orange , red, and yellow child products with different stock quantities of each, the parent product stock is calculated based on the combined total of stock of orange, red, and yellow child products.
+If you have a configurable products with child products, the parent product stock is calculated based on the combined total of child product stocks.
+For example, if you have configurable product _Proteus Fitness Jackshirt_ with orange, red, and yellow child products with different stock quantities of each, the parent product stock is calculated based on the combined total of stock of orange, red, and yellow child products.
 With the `Move low stock to top` option, it calculates the stock of parent configurable products by  combining all of its salable child products stock and sorts it accordingly.

 Add Condition
 : Adds an additional condition to the rule.

 Attribute
 : Determines the attribute that is used as the basis of the condition.
 Options:

    * Clone Category ID(s) - Dynamically clones products from multiple categories based on Category ID.
    * Color - Includes products based on color.
    * Date Created (days ago) - Includes products based on the number of days since the products were added to the catalog.